 Micro-mobility scooters coming to Waterloo as Canada’s first

-Lime electric scooters will begin testing in Waterloo.
+Lime electric scooters on display in Waterloo.

 Waterloo city council voted to implement a new micro-mobility solution on Monday.